solana-developers/solana-devnet-faucet-backend/README.md

 **POST** `/api/rate-limits-combo`

 - **Description**: Adds a new rate limit combination entry.
-Each combination of `ip_address`, `wallet_address`, and `github_username` is checked for uniqueness before inserting to DB.
+Each combination of `ip_address`, `wallet_address`, and `github_userid` is checked for uniqueness before inserting to DB.
 - **Request Body**:
   ```json
   {